Hwulex/hwulex.github.io/_drafts/8-Aberdeen-to-Grayland.md

 Dinner was boxed squash soup with a full two serve packet of rice in it.
 So much food.
 Oh and that second half of carrot cake.
 Yum.

+The rain started around 10pm but was fairly light.
+When I got up to pee an hour later it was all sorts of raining, so of the hardest rain I've seen in a long time.
+Again, definitely made the right call getting a proper shelter for the night.

 ### Roadside Randoms
  - Velvet black high-heeled shoe
  - A couch at a bus stop